Course details

 Postgraduate entry requirements |

-Normally students should have a first degree in a Biological Sciences subject with a final result of at least a 2:1 Honours Degree or above.
-Students with a degree in an Environmental Sciences subject may also be accepted if there is sufficient biology related scientific content acceptable to the programme director.
-We are able to offer a level of flexibility for applicants.
-Those with a 2:2 honours degree will be considered on an individual basis.
+We accept a 2:2 honours degree from a UK university, or an equivalent academic qualification from a similar non-UK institution.
+This degree should be in a Biological Sciences subject.
+Students with a degree in an Environmental Sciences subject may also be accepted if there is sufficient biology-related scientific content acceptable to the programme director.
 Students who do not meet these criteria may still be considered if you hold significant professional experience in conservation or environmental industries. |

 International qualifications |